clach04/pebble_watchface_framework/README.md

   1. Open https://github.com/clach04/codespaces-pebble
   2. Find green button, "Use this template", click dropdown triangle, Open in a codespace
   3. Follow the instructions in https://developer.repebble.com/sdk/cloud
-  4. Update the UUID in `package.json`
+  4. Update the UUID in `package.json`.
+Also see section "Simple Tutorial 2" and "Simple Tutorial 3" later in readme

 Then start adding options and resources.
 By default, the empty framework will: